Skip to content

 • Subscription scope permissions: Required to launch the checks against your resources, mandatory to launch the tool.

-Azure Active Directory (AAD) permissions required by the tool are the following:
+Microsoft Entra ID (AAD earlier) permissions required by the tool are the following:

 • Directory.Read.All